falkzach/usgs-kendall/README.md

 make
 ```

-If your environment lacks the fortran compiler it can be installed with ```apt-get```.
+If your environment lacks make or the fortran compiler they can be installed with ```apt-get```.

 ```
-sudo apt-get install gfortran
+sudo apt-get install make gfortran
 ```

 ## Usage